 Currently enrolled students are encouraged to register early for classes.
 An alternate PIN is required for registration.
 The start of the registration period is announced in the academic calendar at www.missouriwestern.edu/acadaff/calendars and student's are sent communications to their Missouri Western email account.

 New and returning students will be notified by the Admissions Office of dates for registration.
 More information can be found in the class schedule at griff.vn/schedule and in the appropriate term's online Registration Guide, www.missouriwestern.edu/registrar/registration.

-Registered students may, at anytime prior to the first day of the term, drop any or all classes resulting in a reduced fee assessment.
-Registered students may also add or drop classes according to the add/drop schedule found in the appropriate term's online Registration Guide, www.missouriwestern.edu/registrar/registration.
-A special fee is assessed for adding or dropping classes once the term has started.
+Registered students may, at anytime prior to the first day of the term, drop any or all classes with no penalty.
+A student may also add or drop classes after the first day of the term.
+Deadlines, procedures and refund schedules can be found in the appropriate term's online Registration Guide, , www.missouriwestern.edu/registrar/registration.

 Late Registration is held once classes have begun.
-The Late Registration Schedule can be found in the appropriate term's online Registration Guide, www.missouriwestern.edu/registrar/registration.
+Deadlines and procedures can be found in the appropriate term's online Registration Guide, www.missouriwestern.edu/registrar/registration.
 Degree-seeking status may only be declared on the first day of Late Registration.
-A special fee is assessed for Late Registration.

 A 4-digit Alternate Personal Identification Number (PIN) is distributed by advisors and academic departments to currently enrolled degree seeking students for the purpose of registration.
 The Alternate PIN changes before each registration period.